somesuchnonsense/debrid-blackhole/docs/docs/configuration/index.md

 # Configuration Overview

-DecyphArr uses a JSON configuration file to manage its settings.
+Decypharr uses a JSON configuration file to manage its settings.
 This file should be named `config.json` and placed in your configured directory.

 ## Basic Configuration